 Leading Trainers – National Hunt 2021/2022 – by Total Prize Money

 |Paul Nicholls||£2,695,864||137||618||Bet with|

 |Willie Mullins||£1,730,528||15||89||Bet with|

 - Most National Hunt Championship titles: Martin Pipe (15)

 - Most consecutive titles: 10, Martin Pipe (1996-2005)

 The flat trainers’ championship is also settled on total prize money won and not total winners as it used to be.

-The flat trainers championship runs from January to December each year, but a bit like the jumps season many feel the main flat season months are from April to October.
+The flat trainers’ championship runs from January to December each year, but many feel the main flat season months are from April to October.

 Yes, there are flat turf races in March and November, but from November to March the flat focus switches to the All Weather racing.